Professor; Senior Faculty Affiliate, Center for Gender in Organizations

 - Gender, Diversity & Leadership in Organizations (MBA)

 - Independent Study (MBA)

 - Internship (MBA)

-- Simmons Executive Education - Strategic Leadership for Women (2004-present)
+- Simmons Executive Education Programs (Merck, Boston Chamber of Commerce, Strategic Leadership for Women, EMC)

 - Academy of Management

 - Blake-Beard, S. D. "Embracing Simultaneity as a Catalyst for Complexifying the Classroom in Women's Leadership Programs."
 (August, 2013).
 Invited presentation for a professional development workshop at the Annual Academy of Management Meeting, Orlando, FL.